 The View From Inside the Room

-I came to San Francisco knowing nobody in venture or startups.
+I came to San Francisco knowing no one in venture or startups.
 No family network.
 No shortcuts.
 I built everything through genuine relationships — attending every event, helping before asking, and showing up with high energy and no ego.
 What started as a 22-year-old with zero connections became two companies, years as a VC, and a network that spans the Valley and beyond.

-"Don't chase the money.
+"Don't chase the money.View LinkedIn

 Chase the people."